ZJU-FAST-Lab/large_scale_traj_optimizer/README.md

 Note: Part __c__ must be conducted after __a__ and __b__.
 Part __d__, __e__, __f__ and __g__ must be conducted after __c__.

 ## 3. Examples

-Please use __catkin_make__ of ROS to build these examples.

 __Example 1__ gives the computation speed of our implementation.
+Please use __catkin_make__ of ROS to build the source code of this example.

-__Example 2__ will be released soon.
-It is a high-performance large-scale trajectory optimizer.
-It achieves almost the same trajectory quality as the global trajectory optimizer in [Teach-Repeat-Replan](https://github.com/HKUST-Aerial-Robotics/Teach-Repeat-Replan) while using significantly less computation time.
+__Example 2__ is only described in the the related paper as a high-performance large-scale trajectory optimizer.
+By following the paper, you can use our differentiable black box to directly optimize both the waypoints and times of a trajectory.
+It can achieve almost the same trajectory quality as the global trajectory optimizer in [Teach-Repeat-Replan](https://github.com/HKUST-Aerial-Robotics/Teach-Repeat-Replan) while using significantly less computation time.

 ## 4. Performance

 We compare our original implementation with four existing works.
-The performance is shown as follows.
-The performance of the up-to-date master branch is significantly higher than that is shown in the figure.
+The original performance is shown as follows.
+The performance of the up-to-date master branch is __SIGNIFICANTLY HIGHER__ than that is shown in the figure.

 <p align="center">
   <img src="misc/ModerateScale.png" width = "640" height = "375"/>